There is much unknown after getting an Implantable Cardioverter Defibrillator (ICD), especially if it was due to an incident that came on suddenly.

 a.
 Seniors can get burial insurance with a defibrillator implant.
 The insurance companies are going to look for the amount of time it has been since the procedure.

 b.
-If it has been over 2 years since your procedure, there will be more plan options available to you.
+If it has been over 2 years since your procedure, more plan options will be available to you.
 If the surgery was 12-24 months ago, opportunities will be limited, but no waiting period options are available.
 Implant within the last year will have a waiting period imposed.

 Give Willamette Life a call at 844-576-0019